Not Myself Tonight: Retrospective commentary and impact

-In his retrospective commentary on the album Bionic, Billboards Glenn Rowley called "Not Myself Tonight" a "brashly sexual lead single".
+In his retrospective commentary on the album Bionic, Billboard's Glenn Rowley called "Not Myself Tonight" a "brashly sexual lead single".
 The Gay Times writer Daniel Megarry labelled the song as "an empowering feminist anthem that blended a new electropop sound with the attitude of Aguilera's Stripped era".
+It was ranked as the 40th best song of 2010 by Digital Dream Door.
+Christopher Rosa from The Celebrity Cafe placed it at number nine on the list of Aguilera's ten best songs ever, calling it a "thumping, glittery synth sashay".
 According to Kelley Dunlap of BuzzFeed, "Not Myself Tonight" influenced Beyoncé's 2013 song "Drunk in Love".
 In 2020, the British magazine i-D ranked the song on a list of the Best Pop Comebacks of the 21st Century.
+Mike Wass from the Idolator ranked "Not Myself Tonight" at number three on his list of Aguilera's forty best songs.
+LGBTQ-related website Queer.pl called it a "gay classic".